farishrf/quadratic_solver/README.md

 # quadratic_solver
-Quadratic equation solver using Python and customtkinter with plotting.
-It was a group project with my team at Imam Abdulrahman University
+Quadratic equation solver using Python, customtkinter, and matplotlib for ploting (single root equation) or 2 roots.
+It was a group project with my team at Imam Abdulrahman University.

 Team members:
 @Hashim195